mihaicris-adoreme/cordial-ios-sdk/README.md

 [CordialApiConfiguration shared].pushesConfiguration = CordialPushNotificationTypeAPP;
 ```

-In order to disable swizzling for registering and receiving push notifications see [Multiple Push Notification Providers](#multiple-push-notification-providers)
+In order to disable swizzling for registering and receiving push notifications see [Multiple Push Notification Providers](#multiple-push-notification-providers).

 #### Disable swizzling for handling deep links